ssoRL/ssorl.github.io/_posts/2015-05-20-efficient-animation-with-matlab.md

   feature: latech.jpg -->
 ---

 I used animation to help me visualize some of the work I did for my [honours thesis](/work/thesis.pdf) (PDF warning).
-Prior to [MATLAB r2014b's major graphics changes](http://www.mathworks.com/help/matlab/graphics-changes-in-r2014b.html), it wasn't exactly easy to create efficient animations with MATLAB, so I spent some time figuring out the best way to do it.
+Prior to [MATLAB R2014b's major graphics changes](http://www.mathworks.com/help/matlab/graphics-changes-in-r2014b.html), it wasn't exactly easy to create efficient animations with MATLAB, so I spent some time figuring out the best way to do it.
 This is what I had in the end:

 <figure>
 	<a href="/matlab-animation/shock.gif"><img src="/matlab-animation/shock.gif"></a>
 	<figcaption>Shockwave created by a driving piston in a one-dimensional nonlinear lattice</figcaption>
 </figure>

-### The Easy Way
+### The "Easy" Way

 Say you want to animate a particle trajectory (position vs time), the most obvious way would be to use `plot()` in a `for` loop, kind of like this: